Senior or Principal Mechanical Engineer

 • Monitor project expenditure and report cost and resource requirements to the management team.

-• Ensure quality standards and technical accuracy, and manage and mitigate risks to the business.
+• Ensure quality standards and technical accuracy is delivered and manage and mitigate risks to business.

 About You